zeldaret/oot/README.md

 #### 2. Download qemu-irix

-Download qemu-irix.zip from the Releases section in the repository.
-Extract it to a folder of your choosing.
+Download qemu-irix from the Releases section in the repository.
+Place it at a location of your choosing.

 #### 3. Set environment variables